martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   uniformResourceIdentifier and the otherName form SRVName.

-* Constrain wildcard certificates so that the wildcard can only be the left-most component of a domain name.
+* Constrain wildcard certificates so that the wildcard can only be the complete left-most component of a domain name.

 * Do not include or check strings that look like domain names in the subject's Common Name.